paulswithers/domino_todo/docs/pages/setup/create-images.md

 1. Repeat for the other view images - incomplete, urgent, overdue, todo and calendar.
 Filenames should be "incomplete-dashboard.png", "urgent-dashboard.png", "overdue-dashboard.png", "todos-dashboard.png" and "calendar-dashboard.png".

 #### Creating Selected Versions of the Images
+The images include the background colour.
+To identify whether the view image is selected or not, create a different version witth a different background.
+{: .why #why1}

 1. Return to Domino Designer and the XPage.
 1. Change the `background-color` property of the `div` tag to `#c9c9c9`.
 1. Repeat the process for creating the previous versions of the images.
 Filenames should be "complete-dashboard-selected.png", "incomplete-dashboard-selected.png", "urgent-dashboard-selected.png", "overdue-dashboard-selected.png", "todos-dashboard-selected.png" and "calendar-dashboard-selected.png".